TheMannu/Devops-Tools-Installation-Configurations/ELB.md

 - Ability to handle volatile workloads and scale to millions of requests per second.
 - Support for static IP addresses and Elastic IP addresses for the load balancer.
+- Flexibility to register targets by IP address, including those outside the VPC.